Table of Contents:

 It can be frustrating to find price violations as a brand owner, but it’s important to remember that violations can occur for many reasons.
 It could just be that a reseller made a mistake and priced a product inaccurately, and that’s not worth losing a good business relationship over.

 If a brand owner identifies a price violation, they should reach out and notify the reseller immediately.
 Simply notifying the violator can be far easier than sending an official DMCA takedown notice or reporting them to a marketplace or web host.

-Searching multiple marketplaces and sites to identify and take down product price violations can be extremely time consuming.
-The scope of a brand’s pricing issues are many times likely to be far too expansive to handle manually.
-Investing in an automated MAP monitoring software can solve this problem and offer an encompassing approach to removing price violations.
+Searching multiple marketplaces and sites to identify and take down product price violations can be extremely time-consuming.
+The scope of a brand’s pricing issues is many times likely to be far too expansive to handle manually.
+Investing in automated MAP monitoring software can solve this problem and offer an encompassing approach to removing price violations.

 4- Automate the process with a MAP monitoring software

 The Red Points’ MAP monitoring software is one such service that scans various marketplaces for inconsistent pricing and automatically sends notices of violations.
 This gives brand owners the time to focus on proactive pricing strategies with the peace of mind that they are being enforced.

 5- Enforce your price